damonitor/damo/USAGE.md

 First, the access pattern to visulize should contain the information.
 Such collection can be made by taking access snapshot with page level properties-based DAMOS filters.
-For example, `damo record` or `damo report` for live snapshot use case with `--dfilter` can generate such access pattern collection.
+For example, `damo record` or `damo report` for live snapshot use case with `--snapshot_damos_dfilter` options can generate such access pattern collection.

 Second, the visualization format supports the page level properties based information.  `detailed` and histogram report [styles](#access-report-styles)